Credit for U.S. Military Service and Training

 - 6 months 4 units

 - 3 months 2 units

 Military Experience (ME) as documented on the JST transcript, as well as course work on the JST transcript, will be awarded credit based on ACE recommendations and university transferability guidelines.

-The UA will accept up to 30 units of ACE-recommended military credit as transfer work toward a baccalaureate degree.
+The University of Arizona will accept up to 30 units of ACE-recommended military credit as transfer work toward a baccalaureate degree.
 Credit will be awarded as general elective credit or department elective credit.
-Students should refer to the Transfer Credit Guide (TCG) under Military Credit and/or Community College of the Air Force (where applicable) to see how their ME and course work transfers to the UA.
+Students should refer to the Transfer Credit Guide (TCG) under Military Credit and/or Community College of the Air Force (where applicable) to see how their ME and course work transfers to the University.
 Credit for military service experiences also may be acquired through standardized examinations (see Credit by Examination Policy).

 Documented experience that falls outside of the ACE recommendations and/or transfer credit policies of the University, will only be considered on a case-by-case basis through a Transfer Credit Appeal available through the Office of the Registrar.

 If you have earned a commission in the U.S. Armed Forces, you may petition the Office of the Registrar for an additional 12 upper division units of military science, naval science, or aerospace studies elective credit that will apply toward a second baccalaureate degree.